grafana/k6/release notes/upcoming.md

 - The new outputs also support adding a `namespace` - a prefix before all the metric names.
 You can set it via the `K6_DATADOG_NAMESPACE` or `K6_STATSD_NAMESPACE` environment variables respectively.
 Its default value is `k6.` - notice the dot at the end.
 - You can configure how often data batches are sent via the  `K6_STATSD_PUSH_INTERVAL` / `K6_DATADOG_PUSH_INTEVAL` environment variables.
 The default value is `1s`.
 - Another performance tweak can be done by changing the default buffer size of 20 through `K6_STATSD_BUFFER_SIZE` / `K6_DATADOG_BUFFER_SIZE`.
-- In the case of Datadog, there is an additional configuration `K6_DATADOG_TAG_WHITELIST`, which by default is equal to `status,method,group`.
-This is a comma separated list of tags that should be sent to Datadog.
-All other metric tags that k6 emits are discarded.
-This is done because Datadog does indexing on top of the tags and some highly variable tags like `vu` and `iter` will lead to problems with the service.
+- In the case of Datadog, there is an additional configuration `K6_DATADOG_TAG_BLACKLIST`, which by default is equal to `` (nothing).
+This is a comma separated list of tags that should *NOT* be sent to Datadog.
+All other metric tags that k6 emits will be sent.

 Thanks to @ivoreis for their work on this!